 We use the Mind Meter extensively in our individual coaching and our schools.
 It is available for sale.

-Your Golf Psychology is unique to you.
-It is the combination of the fundamental mental skills of focussing, managing your thoughts and managing arousal which are all effected by your attitude, personality, wellness and experience or history.
+Your golf psychology is unique to you.
+It is the combination of the fundamental mental skills of focusing, managing your thoughts and managing arousal which are all effected by your attitude, personality, wellness and experience or history.
 The way you are operating is a result of all these things combined overlaid on the competitive golf situation.

 We discovered that the frequent winners on the LPGA Tour, PGA Tour and Champions Tour had 8 of 32 personality traits in common.
 The other Tour players did not line up with the frequent winners on these 8 Champion Traits.